foolsTop/CourseProject/README.md

  Following step is to select only measurements of the mean and standard deviation.
  This is done by subsetting data table.
- Resulting data table will contain only columns that contain "mean()" or "std()" as part of their name.
-(Plus "subject" and "activity")
+ Resulting data table will contain only columns that contain "mean()" or "std()" as part of their name (plus "subject" and "activity").
  This completes step 2 from the list.

  Next, column names are updated to provide appropriate descriptive names.